Seminar

 Formal prerequisite: Successful completion of at least 1 Master-level course at the department of Distributed Systems.

-Efficient and Reliable Networks
+Efficient and Reliable Network Communication

-Topic 2: gPTP-based Time Synchronization in Converged 6G/TSN networks
+Topic 3: gPTP-based Time Synchronization in Converged 6G/TSN networks

 Supervisor: Lucas Haug